+40.735.525.710 reservations@travelmaker.ro

 Best Christmas Markets in Romania

 Well, finally the last month of the year has arrived: sweet December (and you can consider it literally if you think about all the gingerbread, the sponge cake, the mulled wine, and all the other special flavors so typical for this month).
-Some of you might think moreover about the traffic jam caused by the weather and having to clean each day their cars and parking spaces because of snow.
-And that is why I find them quite grumpy (to use a euphemism), because, if you ask me, December is probably the most beautiful month in the whole year.
-I cannot explain exactly why but is something in the air that makes people more excited, thankful, hopeful, and kind.

 In Romania, we take December pretty seriously as there are so many traditions and superstitions related to the holidays that we celebrate this time of the year.
 And believe me, is quite hard not to respect them if you have a grandmother like mine who still keeps them religiously, I might say, making me do the same.
 Fortunately, there are many grandmothers like mine in Romania, thanks to whom the winter holidays are so special.
 But more about these traditions, I will talk about in a future article.
 There are too many charming stories, legends, and superstitions to mention and I need to offer them the appropriate attention.